 - breast tenderness

-- and other typical side effects associated with hormonal contraceptives, not to mention moodiness, irritability, itchiness, and all those other annoying responses of your body.
+- not to mention moodiness, irritability, itchiness, and all those other annoying responses of your body.

-NuvaRing is made with a third generation progestin.
-Third generation (and fourth generation) progestins repeatedly show a higher risk in major studies.
-There are other problems about NuvaRing that we discuss on other pages, but you can see the latest study out of europe in this graph or click on this link to RxISK.org for their data on the things that are reported about NuvaRing.
+NuvaRing is made with an artificial estrogen and a third generation progestin.
+Third generation (and fourth generation) progestins repeatedly show a higher risk for women to form blood clots in major studies.
+There are other problems about NuvaRing that we discuss on other pages, but you can see the latest study out of europe in this graph or in a new study in the British Medical Journal published in May 2015.
+You can read the new study here. bmj.h2135.full-3 The drug desogestrel is related to etonogestrel, the progestin used in NuvaRing.
+Unfortunately, these studies are difficult to read, but basically they affirm that there is a higher risk of blood clots with the newer combination hormonal contraceptives.
+See the box on the left hand side on page 1.

 NuvaRing is advertised as a continuous low dose product, but read here what Best Pills, Worst Pills has to say about the research.